-Function Menu Settings Explanation Type Linear Set the sweep with linear profile. Туре Log Set the sweep with logarithmic profile.
+Function Menu Settings Explanation

+Туре Linear Set the sweep with linear profile.

+Log Set the sweep with logarithmic profile.

 Direction Up Sweep upward.

-Direction Down Sweep downward.
-Idle Freq Start Freq After sweep output, the frequency stays at the start frequency Stop Freq After sweep output, the frequency stays at the stop frequency Start Point After sweep output, the frequency stays at the start Point Page 2/2 Return to the previous page.
+Down Sweep downward.

+Page 2/2 Return to the previous page.

 Sweep Frequency

 Use start freq and stop freq or center freq and freq span to set the range of the frequency sweep.
 Press the key again to switch between the two sweep range modes.